Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 You should never keep a substantial amount of bitcoin on a software wallet and should always store it on a hardware wallet.

-There are two software wallets I recommend when making your first bitcoin purchase.
-Over time, as you buy more and become more familiar with bitcoin, you might want to change to a different one but these two are great for entry level and day-to-day use.
+There are two software wallets I recommend to store your bitcoin.
+Over time, as you buy more and become more familiar with bitcoin, you might want to change to a hardware wallet but these two are great for entry level and day-to-day use.

 Although both are named after colours they are made entirely by different companies.
 Nevertheless both are well-respected wallet companies in the bitcoin space.
 Both are free to use also.
 I prefer Blue Wallet over Green Wallet but you decide what works best for you.